ftzi/ai-tao/templates/main.md

 **Import Conventions:**

 - **NEVER use barrel files** - Barrel files (index.ts files that re-export everything) are forbidden
-  - Exception: `packages/nextbook/src/index.ts` is the public API entry point
+  - Exception: Public API entry points (e.g., `src/index.ts` for libraries)
 - **Always import directly from source files** - Import from the actual file where the code is defined
 - This improves tree-shaking, makes dependencies explicit, and reduces circular dependency issues
 - **Avoid dynamic imports** - Prefer static `import` over `await import()`.
 Only use dynamic imports for genuine code splitting or conditional loading based on runtime conditions.